jesusoterogomez/blog/_posts/2017-04-03-keeping-up-with-tech.markdown

 Even though we have uncountable options in the market for the solutions we may need.
 It doesn't mean that we have to "keep up" with this fast-evolving ecosystem.
 We should strive to refine our skills and keep exploring without committing to a tool just because it's the latest and greatest, but because we have evaluated them based on informed decisions and picked the right tool for the task at hand.

 By no means, I'm implying that a more subjective approach is wrong.
-But I guess that like me, there are a lot of people that don't seem to set aside free time for exploration, and would like to get the most bang for their buck.
+But I guess that like me, there are a lot of people that don't seem to be able to set aside free time for exploration, and would like to get the most bang for their buck.
 After all, time is gold :)

 ### Sharing is caring!